DrCopyPaste/RoutinR/Readme.md

 1. User can use a button in the application to start or stop tracking time

-- PunchClock is designed to help creating timesheet stats (where the sum of the items may not exceed 24 hours/day)
+- RoutinR is designed to help creating timesheet stats (where the sum of the items may not exceed 24 hours/day)
 - A List/Set of work item types can be created
 - Of these work item types 3 (?) may be selected to be favorite and visible from the home screen on mobile devices
 - a global stop button is visible from the home screen